aamend/spark-gdelt/README.md

 </dependency>
 ```

-Available as a [spark package](https://spark-packages.org/package/aamend/spark-gdelt), include this package in your Spark Applications as follows
+Also available as a [spark package](https://spark-packages.org/package/aamend/spark-gdelt), include this package in your Spark Applications as follows

 ```bash
 > $SPARK_HOME/bin/spark-shell --packages com.aamend.spark:spark-gdelt:x.y.z